innnk/4y2333/README.md

 4y = 4 yes,It's a Methods of Project Management.

 ## What's 4y2333?
-A tool generate 4y conclusion and send it sto target emailbox by smtp automaticlly.
+A tool generate 4y conclusion and send it to target email-box(by smtp) automaticlly.